corinnee/Algorithmic_Optimisation/README.md

 ### Algorithmic Trading Optimization
 In the algorithmic trading optimization project, you can run the R script for Part A and compile and run the Java code for Part B to optimize trading strategies based on technical analysis.

----

-*Note: For questions or inquiries regarding these projects, please contact the author at [cb830@kent.ac.uk](mailto:cb830@kent.ac.uk).*